-Get to know data visualization designer James Round as he shares his process, tools, and tips for communicating complex ideas in a visually appealing way.
-Learn more about James’ passion for storytelling through data, and check out some examples of his beautiful infographic work!
+Get to know data visualization designer James Round as he shares his process, data visualization tools, and tips for communicating the graphical representation in a visually appealing way.
+Learn more about James’ passion for storytelling utilizing complex data, data sources, check out some his beautiful examples of data visualization, and tips to present data in a whole new way.

-Tell us about yourself and how you got into your field of design.
+Tell us about yourself and how you combined the field of design and data science.

 I’m a graphic designer and illustrator based in London.
 Over the last decade, I’ve worked across the creative industries before making the leap into freelance last year.
 One of the drivers for this decision was to be able to focus on the kind of work that means the most to me.